aome510/spotify-player/README.md

 To move the focus from the search input to the other windows such as track results, album results, etc, use `FocusNextWindow` or `FocusPreviousWindow`.

-## Mouse support

-Currently, the only use case of mouse is to seek to a position of the current playback by left-clicking to such position in the playback's progress bar.

 ## Configurations

 By default, `spotify-player` will look into `$HOME/.config/spotify-player` for application's configuration files.
 This can be changed by either specifying `-c <FOLDER_PATH>` or `--config-folder <FOLDER_PATH>` option.